 Atomstack X20 Pro

-Atomstack X20 pro is another amazing laser engraver with the ability to work on metal Yeti mugs.
+Atomstack X20 pro is another amazing laser engraver able to work on metal Yeti mugs.
 It produces a 20W laser with its 130W semiconductor laser technology.
 It supports roughly 40 types of material and can engrave o.o5 mm thick stainless steel board.

 - 20W laser module gives the opportunity for different laser engraving practices